Data-Driven Sparse Structure Selection for Deep Neural Networks: Related Works

 \textbf{Model structure learning} for deep learning models has attracted increasing attention recently.
 Several methods have been explored to learn CNN architectures without handcrafted design \cite{baker2016designing,zoph2016neural,real2017large}.
 One stream is to explore the design space by reinforcement learning \cite{baker2016designing,zoph2016neural} or genetic algorithms \cite{real2017large,xie2017genetic}.
-Another stream is to utilize sparse learning. \cite{zhou2016less,alvarez2016learning} added group sparsity regularizations on the weights of neurons and sparsified them in the training stage.
+Another stream is to utilize sparse learning or binary optimization. \cite{zhou2016less,alvarez2016learning} added group sparsity regularizations on the weights of neurons and sparsified them in the training stage.
 Lately, Wen \etal \cite{wen2016learning} proposed a more general approach, which applied group sparsity on multiple structures of networks, including filter shapes, channels and layers in skip connections.
+Srinivas \etal \cite{srinivas2015learning} proposed a new trainable activation function tri-state ReLU into deep networks.
+They pruned neurons by forcing the parameters of tri-state ReLU into binary.

 \textbf{CNNs with skip connections} have been the main stream for modern network design since it can mitigate the gradient vanishing/exploding issue in ultra deep networks by the help of skip connections~\cite{srivastava2015highway,he2016deep}.
 Among these work, ResNet and its variants \cite{he2016identity,xie2016aggregated} have attracted more attention because of their simple design principle and state-of-the-art performances.
 Recently, Veit \etal \cite{veit2016residual} interpreted ResNet as an exponential ensemble of many shallow networks.
 They find there is minor impact on the performance when removing single residual block.
 However, deleting more and more residual blocks will impair the accuracy significantly.
 Therefore, accelerating this state-of-the-art network architecture is still a challenging problem.
 In this paper, we propose a data-driven method to learn the architecture of such kind of network.
 Through scaling and pruning residual blocks during training, our method can produce a more compact ResNet with faster inference speed and even better performance.